andrew henderson menu

 Things to Consider Before Moving to Grenada

-No country is perfect and comes with its fair share of pros and cons.
+No country is perfect.
+Like anywhere in the world, living in Grenada comes with its fair share of pros and cons.

-We have already discussed the pros so here are some of the cons that you should consider before moving to Grenada:
+We’ve already discussed the pros so here are some of the possible downsides to consider before moving to Grenada.

 Island Time